EPC ratings have changed so it’s important that all landlords affect these.

-It will be against the law in England and Wales for landlords to grant a new tenancy to either new or existing tenants if their property doesn’t have an Energy Performance Certificate rating of ‘E’ or above.
+It’s now against the law in England and Wales for landlords to grant a new tenancy to either new or existing tenants if their property doesn’t have an Energy Performance Certificate rating of ‘E’ or above.

-How will it affect new clients?
+How it affects new clients?

-How will it affect existing clients?
+How this affects existing clients?

 If a privately rented property falls below the minimum EPC rating, the landlord will need to carry out ‘relevant energy efficiency improvements’ to bring it up to an ‘E’ or above.
 They may be able to obtain Green Deal finance to do this or the property may qualify for an exemption.